 (b) in the case of an application by an administering body under section 59 the resident remedied the breach concerned.

-[Section 64 amended by No. 55 of 2004 s.
+[Section 64 amended: No. 55 of 2004 s.
 1044.]

 65. Prohibition on certain recovery proceedings in courts etc.

 No proceedings in any court to obtain recovery of possession of residential premises occupied by a resident of a retirement village under a residence contract shall be commenced by the administering body of the retirement village against the resident.